 We’ve worked with University Housing to coordinate our First Ascent trips with move-in.
 If your trip starts in late August and ends on an official move-in date, you can move your belongings in to your room before the trip begins.

-Watch for First Ascent Trip Dates for Spring/Summer 2018
+First Ascent Trip Dates for Spring/Summer 2018

 Your fee includes all adventure gear like tents, sleeping bags, backpacks, camp stoves, kayaks, etc. It also includes meals and snacks, and we’ll take care of getting you from U‑M to the adventure site and back.